kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 > We have confirmed these results with external statisticians, including a professor of statistics at a top-10 university.

 Unfortunately, they have not shared any calculations and analysis.
-I would be very interested to see the methods and tools that were used, but I guess they might not want to publish much information to prevent bypassing some of the anti-cheating and analysis methods.
+I would be very interested to see the methods and tools that were used and compare them to mine.

 ---